DavidZomerdijk/ULL2017/README.md

 This was the original paper introducing **latent semantic clustering**, an unsupervised method to find good clusters of words from a dependency parsed corpus.

+We wrote a report on this implementation as well, which can be found [here](https://www.overleaf.com/read/bmcfwrvyqnkq).

 Our implementation is divided up into two steps:

 - 1: Verb classes (corresponding to Section 2 in the paper), with Evaluation from (Section 3)